Dvergasteinn - the Rock of the Dwarfs - by Seyðisfjörður in East-Iceland - Icelandic Folklore

 While I was travelling in East-Iceland I visited several such places, one of them being Dvergasteinn - the Rock of the Dwarfs - which is folklore related to a very peculiar rock in Vestdalseyri just outside of Seyðisfjörður town.

-The rock has got several big holes in it, eroded by the ocean.
+The rock has got several big holes in it, eroded by the sea.
 One was big enough for me to stick my head into it.
 But one should show utter respect around such rocks as to not disturb their inhabitants, be it elves or dwarfs.

-Because there is more to the world than what we are able to see - or at least that is my belief :)
+Because there is more to the world than what we are able to see - or at least that is my belief :) I always ask for permission to approach the homes or churches of dwarfs and elves in Iceland.

 The story goes like this: